 - 1 milligram (mg) = 0.001 grams (g)

 This relationship forms the basis for all conversions between these two units.
 Knowing this, converting 5000 mg to grams becomes a simple arithmetic problem.
-To convert milligrams to grams, you divide the number of milligrams by 1000.
+On the flip side, to convert milligrams to grams, you divide the number of milligrams by 1000.
 Conversely, to convert grams to milligrams, you multiply the number of grams by 1000.

 Why Accurate Conversions Matter